juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2021-oct-19-Retencion-del-talento.md

 ---
 metaTitle: The Importance of Retaining Tech Talent
-metaDescription: Why retaining technology talent is critical in today's world.
+meta_description: Why retaining technology talent is critical in today's world.
 Information and tips to improve IT staff retention.
 title: 5 Reasons to Focus on Tech Talent Retention
 read: 5min
 date: October 19, 2021